IntersectMBO/govtool/scripts/govtool/README.md

 - Monitoring solutions with Prometheus and Grafana to ensure optimal performance and availability.

-Each environment has its own Docker Compose file, enabling tailored setups that meet specific requirements.
+Each environment has its own Docker Compose file, generated from the template, enabling tailored setups that meet specific requirements.

 ## Nix shell